solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

-# Azure MySQL Developer Guide
+# 01 / Azure MySQL Developer Guide

 Welcome to THE comprehensive guide to developing [MySQL]-based applications on [Microsoft Azure]!
-Whether you are creating your first production application or improving an existing enterprise system, this guide will take you through the fundamentals of MySQL to advanced architecture and design.
-From beginning to end, it is a content journey designed to help ensure your current or future MySQL systems are performing at their best even as their usage grows.
+Whether creating a production application or improving an existing enterprise system, this guide will take developers and architects through the fundamentals of MySQL application development to more advanced architecture and design.
+From beginning to end, it is a content journey designed to help ensure current or future MySQL systems are performing at their best even as their usage grows and expands.

 ![The diagram shows the progression of development evolution in the guide.]

-The topics and flow contained in this guide cover the advantages of migrating to or leveraging various simple to use, valuable Azure cloud services in your architectures.
-Learn how easy and quick it is to create applications backed by [Azure Database for MySQL].
-In addition to building your own services, you can also leverage the vast amount of value-add services available in the [Azure Marketplace].
-Throughout your developer journey, strive to leverage the vast number of resources presented rather than going at it on your own!
+The topics and flow contained in this guide cover the advantages of migrating to or leveraging various simple to use, valuable Azure cloud services in MySQL architectures.
+Be prepared to learn how easy and quick it is to create applications backed by [Azure Database for MySQL].
+In addition to building customized services, developers will also be able to leverage the vast amount of value-add services available in the [Azure Marketplace].
+Throughout this developer journey, strive to leverage the vast number of resources presented rather than going at it alone!

 Because every company and project is unique, this guide provides insightful service descriptions and tool comparisons to allow the reader